-- ✓ You have projected a device control with the process data as part of drive controller and axis projecting. - 1.
-Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area. - 2.
+- 1. Select the relevant drive controller in the project tree and click on the desired projected axis in the Project menu > Wizard area. - 2.
 Select the CiA 402 application wizard > Additional functions. - 3.
-Enable the action activation option. - 4.
+Enable the Action activation option. - 4.
 Repeat the steps for the 2nd axis (only for double-axis controllers).